tcdi/plrust/doc/src/plrust.md

-If the `trusted` feature flag is not used when compiling PL/Rust, which is the default, then `postgrestd` is **not** used when compiling user functions, and while they'll still benefit from Rust's general compile-time safety checked, forced usage of the `plrust-trusted-pgx` crate, and PL/Rust's `unsafe` blocking, they will be able to access the filesystem and communicate with the host operating system, as the user running the connected Postgres backend (typically, this is a user named `postgres`).
+If the `trusted` feature flag is not used when compiling PL/Rust, which is the default, then `postgrestd` is **not** used when compiling user functions, and while they'll still benefit from Rust's general compile-time safety checked, forced usage of the `plrust-trusted-pgrx` crate, and PL/Rust's `unsafe` blocking, they will be able to access the filesystem and communicate with the host operating system, as the user running the connected Postgres backend (typically, this is a user named `postgres`).